 - Each Gregorian has a private bedroom and shares a bathroom with no more than three students.
 Our transfer students are housed primarily in four bedroom quads, though doubles or even singles may be available in some years.
 You can see floorplans of the different room types here (under "layout/floorplan").
-Each bedroom comes with a twin extra-long bed, a desk, desk chair, two chest of drawers and a small bookshelf; each quad comes equipped with (1) microwave/refrigerator unit (no AC, though, so bring a fan or buy one at nearby CVS or other stores).
+Each bedroom comes with a twin extra-long bed, a desk, desk chair, two chest of drawers and a small bookshelf; each quad comes equipped with (1) microwave/refrigerator unit.
 See advice on what you'll need in your apartment at Gregory.
 There are two public kitchens in each building, though on occasion they are reserved for Housewide events.

 - Gregory underwent extensive renovations in summer 2014.
 The rooms have new furniture and flooring, and our public spaces are top-notch.
 AC installation is scheduled for summer 2020.

 - We have two unique ongoing programs that bring Penn faculty and other notable guests into the House to meet with you: Dinner with Gregory and Diversity Discourse Across the Disciplines.

 - Gregory's dedicated staff fincludes the House Dean, Faculty Director, two House Fellows (also faculty), 9 Graduate Associates, 3 undergraduate Resident Advisors, our House Coordinator, and a sizable band of undergraduate Managers.
 Check out our staff page for bio/photos.

 - Our Residential Program participants have the option of obtaining course credit in Cinema Studies, French, German or Spanish by participating in our residential programs!
 No other College House offers that many academic options in residence.
 See the individual program pages for more information (but note that schedules and syllabi change every semester).
 Don't worry about enrolling during summer pre-registration... attend the intro meetings the first week of classes and decide then.